vuksa/RuntimePermissionsExtended/README.md

                    onExplanationNeeded: (AppPermission) -> Unit)
 ```

-Note: In every permission request callback block you can access instance of requested AppPermission with using Kotlin keyword ''**it**'' (implicit name of a single parameter).
+>Note: In every permission request callback block you can access instance of requested AppPermission via Kotlin keyword ''**it**'' (implicit name of a single parameter).

-> handlePermission function parameters:
+`handlePermission` function parameters:
 * AppPermission - permission for which we are creating request (AppPermission.CAMERA_PERMISSION)
-* onGranted - lamda expression that will be executed if permission is granted
+* onGranted - lambda expression that will be executed if permission is granted
-* onDenied - lamda expression that will be executed if permission is not granted
+* onDenied - lambda expression that will be executed if permission is not granted
-* onExplanationNeeded - lamda expression that will be executed if additional explanation for permission is needed
+* onExplanationNeeded - lambda expression that will be executed if additional explanation for permission is needed

-#### Step 2: Handle onPermissionRequestResult callback
+### Step 2: Handle onPermissionRequestResult callback

 In Activity or Fragment where you need CAMERA permission you should override `onRequestPermissionsResult` function and delegate its parameters
 to `onRequestPermissionsResultReceived` extension functions as in example bellow: